alexei-erm/heterogeneous-MAPush/claude_summaries/critic_knowledge_HAPPO/global_state_implementation.md

 ## Conclusion

-The implementation now correctly provides HAPPO's critic with a **true global state** in a **global coordinate frame**, satisfying the theoretical requirements for proper credit assignment and centralized value estimation.
+The implementation now correctly provides HAPPO's critic with a **true centralized state** in a **consistent environment-relative coordinate frame**, satisfying the theoretical requirements for proper credit assignment and centralized value estimation.

+**Key fixes applied**:
+1. ✅ Replaced agent 0's ego-centric observation with centralized global state
+2. ✅ Fixed coordinate frame mismatch (all entities now use environment-relative frame)
+3. ✅ Ensured consistent spatial relationships across all parallel environments
+4. ✅ Enabled proper credit assignment for multi-agent HAPPO training

-This resolves the critical issue identified in `EXACT_critic_input_comparison.md` where the critic was incorrectly using agent 0's ego-centric observation instead of a global state.
+This resolves two critical issues:
+1. **Original issue**: Critic was using agent 0's ego-centric observation instead of global state
+2. **Coordinate frame bug (Dec 17)**: Mixed world frame and environment-relative frame in state construction

+With these fixes, the critic should now be able to learn meaningful value predictions for the collaborative pushing task.